fabulous-dev/Fabulous/docs/logging.md

 This `Program` defines the handlers that are responsibles for calling `init`, `update` and `views` as well as handle errors.
 You can define your own handlers instead to do additional logic.
-**Make sure to call the previous `Program` handlers in your own, otherwise you will completely bypass Fabulous.**
+**Make sure to call the previous `Program` handlers in your owns, otherwise you will completely bypass Fabulous.**

 Here's a simple example that prints a message each time something happens